Second Battle of Porto: French occupation

 In the First Battle of Porto (28 March 1809), the French under Marshal Soult defeated the Portuguese under Generals Lima Barreto and Parreiras outside the city of Porto.
 After winning the battle, Soult stormed the city.
 In addition to 8,000 military casualties, large numbers of civilians died.
+Approximately half of these are thought to have died in the Porto Boat Bridge disaster, when the city's only bridge, a pontoon bridge (or 'ponte de barcas'), was destroyed.

+Having thus secured Portugal's second city, with its valuable dockyards, arsenals and materiel Soult halted at Porto to refit his army before a planned advance on Lisbon.

-While Soult was in Porto, a detached force operated to the east under the leadership of Major-General Louis Loison.
+While Soult was in Porto, a detached French force operated to the east under the leadership of Major-General Louis Loison.
 Initially, this force included General of Division Henri Delaborde's infantry division and Lorge's cavalry division.
-A Portuguese force under Major General Francisco Silveira captured the French garrison of Chaves and blocked Soult's communications with Spain by blockading the area around Amarante.
+A Portuguese force under Major General Francisco Silveira captured the French garrison of Chaves, a border town on the river Minho, and blocked Soult's communications with Spain by blockading the area around Amarante.

 From 18 April to 3 May, the Portuguese held Loison on the west bank of the Tâmega River.
 On the latter day, French engineers succeeded in disarming the explosives-rigged bridge so that Delaborde's infantry could cross it.

+Soult's refitting in Porto proceeded at a rather leisurely pace.
+His plans to advance south to Lisbon were then disrupted by the return to Portugal in April 1809 of General Arthur Wellesley, to command the British army, reinforced with Portuguese regiments trained by General Beresford.
+Wellesley immediately adopted an offensive strategy and his combined force proceeded to advance rapidly north from Lisbon via Coimbra towards Porto.

-By May, the French Marshal feared he was outnumbered by the English.
-Soult stayed up late on 11 May drawing-up his plans for retreat.
-General of Division Julien Augustin Joseph Mermet's division had already been sent off with the baggage and the artillery park.
+By the second week of May 1809 it was clear to Soult that his original plan to advance to Lisbon was unworkable, indeed he was more concerned about Wellesley's rapid advance and the deficiencies in his own lines of communication.
+He decided to abandon Porto and withdraw north eastwards back to Spain.
+On 11 May he sent General of Division Julien Augustin Joseph Mermet's division off with the baggage and the artillery park.
+Soult himself stayed up late that night with his staff drawing up his remaining withdrawal plans.